John David Booty: Houston Texans

 After his contract with the Titans expired at the end of the 2009 season, Booty signed a future contract with the Houston Texans.
 Booty was waived as part of final cuts before the 2010 NFL season.

 Personal life

 Booty is the younger brother of former Cleveland Browns and Oakland Raiders quarterback Josh Booty (who threw for 3,951 yards and 24 touchdowns during two years with LSU's football team) and former LSU and Valdosta State University wide receiver Abram Booty (who caught 117 passes for 1,768 yards during three years at LSU).
-His nephew, General, plays quarterback for the Oklahoma Sooners.
+His nephew, General, plays quarterback for the Louisiana-Monroe Warhawks.
 Josh also played baseball for the Florida Marlins.
 He is from the same hometown as Terry Bradshaw, Tommy Maddox and Art Carmody.
 Booty was high school backfield mates with former LSU and former San Diego Chargers running back Jacob Hester.
 Booty was roommates with then-USC center Ryan Kalil during the 2006 season.
 He is sometimes called "J.D.".
 Booty married his fiancée Jill in July 2009.